zakir0101/python-pdf-parser-renderer/README.md

 ## gui module:

 - the main file "advance_pdf_gui" contain a simple yet powerfull tkinter App, which help with debugging all teh core component and previewing the results interactivly
-- start it with python main.py test gui --group [latest,oldest,random..etc] --size [tiny,small,med..etc] [ --subjects 9709 9231 ]
+- start it with python main.py test gui --group [latest,oldest,random..etc] --size [tiny,small,med..etc] [ --subjects 9709 9231 ..etc ]
 - you can navigate selcted exams , render each page there , extract question and render them indevidually .. also highlight extracted part and subpart on the statusbar.
 - you can ocr structured data and previews it on this Gui as renderd html page (rendered with pyright)  [see next section]
-- ** THIS CLASS WAS INITIALLY WRITTEN BY AI (JULES), BECAME RECENTLY VERY MESSY **, and include alot of not-well structured code , it should be refactored into logically independent cLasses/modules
+- **THIS CLASS WAS INITIALLY WRITTEN BY AI (JULES), BECAME RECENTLY VERY MESSY**, and include alot of not-well structured code , it should be refactored into logically independent cLasses/modules

 ---